 Depending on your goals, one of these cards could be for you:

 - If you're loyal to a specific airline: Frequent Delta flyers can save by using the Delta SkyMiles® Gold American Express Card, for example, which waives the charge on your first checked bag and gives you Main Cabin 1 priority boarding on Delta flights.
 Southwest Airlines loyalists can earn 40,000 points if they spend $1,000 with the card in the first 3 months they have it.
 For the first year, cardholders also earn 3 points per dollar spent on dining, which includes takeout and eligible delivery services.
-Plus, cardholders get a $75 Southwest travel credit each year from the Southwest Rapid Rewards® Priority Credit Card, plus 20% back as a statement credit on drinks and Wi-Fi on Southwest flights.
+Plus, cardholders get a $75 Southwest travel credit each year from the Southwest Rapid Rewards® Priority Card and 20% back as a statement credit on drinks and Wi-Fi on Southwest flights.

 Consider Improving Your Credit Before Applying